kavinyao/hackab.it/posts/about.md

 This is Jiawei "Kavin" Yao.

-I'm currently an undergraduate student at Software Institute, Nanjing University.
+I'm currently a master student studying Computer Science at Stanford University.

+I graduated from Software Institute, Nanjing University with a Bachelor of Engineering degree.

 I love thinking, reading, programming and everything challenging and interesting.